andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 How do these terms get applied?
 A solution to a linear system (or a set of input paramaters that satisfy each equation) gets represented as a vector.
 In example 1, the solution would be $$x = \begin{bmatrix}-1 \\ 1\end{bmatrix}$$.

 Linear systems get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.
+Matrix equations often get represented in this form:

+$$
+Ax = b
+$$

+where $$A$$ is the matrix to with each entry corresponding to a weight $$a_n$$, the input values gets $$x$$, and

 Here is a matrix representation for the system of equations in example 1.

 $$
 \begin{bmatrix}
     1 & 3 \\
-    2 & 4 \\
+    2 & 6 \\
 \end{bmatrix}
 $$

 Then, that brings us to the matrix equation.

-$$
-Ax = b
-$$

 The way to think about this equation is this: given a vector x and matrix A, apply matrix A to x and out comes b.
 This is known as a Linear transformation.
 A linear transformation in Linear Algebra occurs whenever you apply a Linear System to an object, where an object can be a vector, matrix, or tensor.
 The image of a linear transformation is b, which is the result of applying A to x.

 ## Matrix operations